-- (b) M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Executive Director for costs above the limit for the area. - (c) The Executive Director shall be housed at the same hotel as the Council during Council and committee functions unless exempted by the Council Chair.
-Council staff attending a meeting shall be housed at the same hotel as the Council during Council and committee functions unless exempted by the Executive Director. - (d) The per diem limits and or actual expense requirements described above also are applicable to non-Council personnel traveling at Council expense.
+- meeting shall be housed at the same hotel as the Council during Council and committee functions unless exempted by the Executive Director. - (d) The per diem limits and expense requirements described above also are applicable to non-Council personnel traveling at Council expense.